 This moon-shaped lake wraps itself around the Albis and Pfannenstiel hills, with traditional Swiss towns dotted along the sun-kissed shoreline.
 Strolling along the scenic promenade beside Lake Zürich is a must when you’re in town.

 Sip mugs of hot chocolate in cafes overlooking sleepy squares, and swing by the guild houses along the promenade.
-Don’t miss the 17th-century town hall or the ancient churches.
+Don’t miss the 17th-century town hall or the ancient churches and discover which famous personalities have called the city home over the centuries.

 3 – Shop till you drop on Bahnhofstrasse